Warm Chocolate Cheesecakes

 - Berries, whipped cream or ice cream, optional for serving

-Preheat the oven to 350°.
-Butter four ½-cup ramekins and place on a baking sheet.
+- Preheat the oven to 350°.
+Butter four ½-cup ramekins and place them on a baking sheet.

 You can make the batter a day ahead, fill the ramekins, cover and refrigerate.
 The next day, let them rest at room temperature for an hour before baking to take the chill off.
 Then bake as directed.